soyoahn/soyoahn.github.io/now.md

 # What's Now

 ## Work
 - Still at Riot Games and confronting some unique-to-me challenges there.
 (Some of it's me, some of it's the org.
-Trying to make it fit.)
+Trying to make it work.)
 - I had the great luck of moving back into technical writing (from marketing-adjacent writing), but with a whole lot less autonomy and less freedom to "just try things" than I've been used to my whole 17-year career.

 ## Personal
-- Reading 🩻 Harrow the Ninth (#2 The Locked Tomb) by Tamsyn Muir and Parable of the Talents (#2 Earthseed) by Octavia Butler
+- Reading 🩻 Harrow the Ninth (#2 The Locked Tomb) by Tamsyn Muir
+- Paused reading Parable of the Talents (#2 Earthseed) by Octavia Butler
 - Still in L.A.
 - Trying to do fulfilling personal projects--trying to gain some kind of identity outside of work
+- Learning some American Sign Language with the Lingvano app

 ## Social Things I'm Doing
-- [Music League](https://musicleague.com/) with a friend's group of friends
+- [Music League](https://musicleague.com/) with a friend's group of friends, round 2
 - Book club at work
+- Korean speaking practice group at work
 - Someone at work started a social club for local folks--I joined it but haven't attended events yet

 ## This Site